 To conclude, if Paris will always be Paris, Barcelona will always be Barcelona.
-The Barcelona brand, revealed to the world in the 1992 Olympic games, still has a bright future ahead.
+The Barcelona brand revealed to the world in the 1992 Olympic games, still has a bright future ahead.
 In fact, the move towards being a Smart City (intelligent city) has been decidedly taken in the form of digital transformation (hyper-connected metropolis), innovation and energy optimisation.

-Barcelona is one of the top European destinations at the moment and one of the most sought after areas for foreigners to live in.
-As expected, this has led to a high demand for rental properties in the city in...
+Barcelona is one of the top European destinations at the moment and one of the most sought-after areas for foreigners to live in.
+As expected, this has led to a high demand for rental properties in the city in recent...

 Changing country, whether for professional or personal reasons, is always complicated.
-Having insecurities, doubts and a lot of pressure are natural feelings in these cases, but… how do you deal with all this?
+Having insecurities, doubts and a lot of pressure are natural feelings in these cases, but… how do you deal about all this?
 Withfor, an ethical real estate agency in...